The Forest Rangers (band): Sonic style

 Sons of Anarchy redefined how a TV series utilizes music as a powerful narrative element since music plays the role of a character.
 The soundtrack fits so well because the songs feel exactly what the characters themselves would choose to listen to.
-Following Kurt Sutter's vision, Thiele Jr. shaped the serie's unique music style which consists of a jambalaya of original music and covers from established artists but mostly from indie artists and bands.
+Following Kurt Sutter's vision, Thiele Jr. shaped the series' unique music style which consists of a jambalaya of original music and covers from established artists but mostly from indie artists and bands.
 A lot of the music from the show comes from not just biker bands that existed around the time the MCs became an iconic American entity but also blues bands.

 Because of the production's small budget for music, Bob Thiele Jr. went to independents in order to include "big-ticket copyrights".
 As a music supervisor, he knew how essential it is for artists and writers to get songs on TV shows for their exposure to the audience, for example The White Buffalo gained significant career traction and an Emmy nomination from his collaboration with Bob Thiele Jr. and The Forest Rangers.
 Haunting covers of well known songs by voices you couldn't recognize when they first aired compliment the hero's tragic journey along with original songs and enhance the audience's emotional journey to catharsis.